Submit an Article

 Article preview

-Annotation.
-The flow rate of mine main ventilation fans is spent on ventilation of all cleaning and preparation faces ∑Qz; on short currents arising between the fan channel and the outside atmosphere - external leakages; on countless short currents arising in underground workings through leakages in ventilation structures, coal pillars and mined-out space - internal leakages, as well as on ventilation of machine and other chambers that need separate ventilation.
+The flow rate of mine main ventilation fans is spent on ventilation of all stoping and development faces ∑Qz; on short circuits arising between the fan channel and the outside atmosphere – external leakages; on countless short circuits arising in underground workings through leakages in ventilation structures, coal pillars and mined-out space – internal leakages, as well as on ventilation of machine and other chambers that need separate ventilation.

 How to cite: Mustel P.I.
 Determination of the value of air reserve coefficients in coal mines // Journal of Mining Institute.
 1959.
 Vol. 38.
 Iss.
 1. p.
 26-38.